Enormaxxos/SATSolver/README.md

 # Monochromatic triangle

+## Dependencies

+This solution depends on two external libraries
+- `tk` - to visualize results.
+- `python-sat` - to import glucose solver

+I recommend creating virtual environment and installing these libraries in the venv.

+## Input format

+- To understand input file format, look at [this file](./tests/testFirst.in).

 ## Problem

 The monochromatic triangle problem takes as input an n-node undirected graph G(V,E) with node set V and edge set E. The output is a Boolean value, true if the edge set E of G can be partitioned into two disjoint sets E1 and E2, such that both of the two subgraphs G1(V,E1) and G2(V,E2) are triangle-free graphs, and false otherwise.